zankia/damas-core/doc/2-Connect.md

+# Connect
-This page explains how to connect to an existing server. https://demo.damas.io is a fresh damas-core server on which you can test the clients.
-To setup a new server, read [[Installation|1 Installation]].
-Replace the demo server URL with your server's URL to connect to it.
+This page explains how to connect to an existing server.
+You can use the public server https://demo.damas.io to test connecting the clients.
+Read the [Installation Guide](1-Installation.md) to setup a new server.

 ## Python
 Visit https://demo.damas.io/py/ for instructions how to connect to the demo server.